HomeMy WebLinkAbout1935-03-05 332

 in regard to the matter of appraisal as discussed by

-the Board and he informed Whitney also that he .could see
+the Board and he informed Whitney also that he could see

-the=apppaisals previously made in 1931 on the Town pro-
+the appraisals previously made in 1931 on the Town pro-

-perty so that he could give further information to the
+perty so that he could give further information to the Insurance.

 Board.
 Mr. Lyons suggested that both Mr. Whitney and Mr.